 - America emerged from the war

-with its economy intact and quickly became the world's manufacturing
+with its economy intact, its budget in surplus, and quickly became the world's manufacturing

 leader: economic boom.

 American life: telephones, electricity, phonograph, motion pictures, radio.